This topic contains information on the following subjects:

 Once the NCP requests a Petition to Appeal Tax Intercept/Contested Case Hearing (DSS-4659) and submits the Petition to the Office of Administrative Hearings (OAH), a copy is sent to the Secretary of the Department of Health and Human Services and the CSS Central Office.
 The NCP is informed of this agency and its address in the Pre-Offset Notice (DSS-4495) and/or in the Notice To Debtor (DSS-4496).

 The Office of Administrative Hearing (OAH) notifies the Attorney General's Office that the NCP has requested an administrative appeal hearing in the order state.
 The State CSS Attorney should immediately send a memorandum to the local CSS office requesting that the appeal be documented in ACTS.
-This memorandum also requests that specific documents such as a copy of the order and any modifications, a copy of the payment record, and in Non-TANF/Medicaid cases, the client's address be forwarded to the Attorney General's Office within twenty (20) days.
+This memorandum also requests that specific documents such as a copy of the order and any modifications, a copy of the payment record, and in Non-TANF/Medicaid cases, the custodial parent's (CP’s) address be forwarded to the Attorney General's Office within twenty (20) days.

 The Attorney General's office forwards all necessary paperwork to the Central Registry.
 The Central Registry generates and sends a CSE Transmittal #1 (DSS-4556) along with the appropriate documents to the Central Registry of the order state.
 This Transmittal informs the responding state of the name of the responsible caseworker.
 The Central Registry also informs the responsible local caseworker of the appeal and administrative review.